rangle/ngcourse/handout/00-setup.md

 ```

 Once you've run those commands, you should be able to access the server at
 <http://localhost:8080>.
-If you see a list of tasks at that point, then you did
+If you see a login form at this point, then you did
 everything correctly and are ready for the course.

 ## Proxy Issues